MechanicalRabbit/DataKnots4FHIR.jl/doc/src/overview.md

 ### DataType Handling

 As part of the casting, date and time values are converted.
+This makes it easy to do date comparison.

     using Dates